pmndrs/drei/CONTRIBUTING.md

 ## How to Contribute

 1. Fork and clone the repo
-2. Run `npm install` to install dependencies
+2. Run `yarn install` to install dependencies
 3. Create a branch for your PR with `git checkout -b pr-type/issue-number-your-branch-name beta
 4. Let's get cooking! 👨🏻‍🍳🥓